hexagonit/hexagonit.socialbutton/hexagonit/socialbutton/docs/README.rst

 PORTAL_URL
     Plone site root URL.

-* Since the code will be formated with ``format`` method to use those variables above, the variables need to be closed with curly bracket.
+* Since the code will be formated with python's string ``format`` method with those variables above, the variables need to be closed with curly bracket.

 * To escape the curly bracket, use double curly bracket like ``{{Some thing}}``.